Timothée Pembélé: 2021–22: Loan to Bordeaux

 On 10 August 2021, Pembélé joined Bordeaux on a season-long loan with an option-to-buy.
 He scored in his debut match, a 2–2 league draw against Marseille.
 On 19 December 2021, he scored the first brace of his career in a 10–0 Coupe de France win over Jumeaux de M'zouazia.
 On 10 April 2022, he suffered an anterior cruciate ligament (ACL) injury in a match against Metz, effectively his last match of the season.
 It was confirmed on 9 June 2022 that he would leave Bordeaux following the expiration of his loan deal.

-2022–23: Return from injury
+2022–23: Return from injury and Ligue 1 title

 Pembélé was out injured for the first part of the 2022–23 season, due to an ACL injury he had suffered in April 2022.
 After nine months on the sidelines, he made his return to play in a friendly game on 19 January 2023, coming on as a substitute in a 5–4 win over the hybrid Riyadh Season Team.
 His first official match back from injury was a start in a 7–0 Coupe de France victory over Pays de Cassel on 23 January.
 Pembélé made his return to play in Ligue 1 in a 3–1 defeat to Monaco on 11 February.
+He won his first Ligue 1 title at the end of the season.

+Sunderland

+On 1 September 2023, Pembélé joined EFL Championship club Sunderland on a five-year contract.

+Loan to Le Havre

+On 30 August 2024, Pembélé signed for Ligue 1 club Le Havre on a season-long loan.